-Whether you love your job or you loathe it, there is every chance that there will come a point when you are not well enough to do it.
+Whether you love your job or you loathe it, there is every chance that there will come a point when you are calling in sick to work.
+You might be uncertain as to your rights when you are off work sick.
+Our guide will help you navigate dealing with taking time off work sick, and outline your rights under UK Law.

 At the start of any new job, it’s very important to know if you are entitled to sick days off.
 Most permanent, full-time employees are allotted a number of days each year in which they can call in sick and still receive their full wages.
 But this is entirely up to the company so it’s important not to rely on it.
 Read your Contract of Employment carefully.